ptmr3/Image-Search/README.md

 #### Composition and Architecture

---  This application was build using no 3rd party libraries except for basic testing libraries that are only while running unit tests.
+--  This application was build using no 3rd party libraries except for basic testing libraries that are only included while running unit tests.

 --  The Flux architectural style was used to build this app to ensure separation of concerns, as well as an extendable single directional workflow.